The MySQL server can operate in different SQL modes, and can apply

 values in a data-change statement when either of the

 enabled.
 The statement is aborted and rolled back.

-returns an error and ignores the rest of the rows.
-However, in
+returns an error and ignores the rest of the rows, but the

 MySQL converts an invalid value to the closest valid value for